-- The initial R (estimation period: 19 days from introduction) in South Africa was estimated between 1.7 and 2.5 resulting mainly from transmission of infection from international travellers into South Africa. - The flight restrictions and school closures announced in mid-March 2020 followed by the national level 5 lockdown appears to have substantially reduced the national R, likely contributing to substantially slowing the progression of the epidemic.
-R remains above 1, indicating that transmission is ongoing. - In the Western Cape Province, the estimated initial R (estimation period: 17 days from introduction) was between 1.1 and 2.6 and the R in mid-late April 2020 was around 1.5-1.7 reflecting ongoing raising of the epidemic, but at a reduced rate from the time of introduction. - In other provinces where estimation was possible (Gauteng, KwaZulu Natal and Eastern Cape provinces), the R in mid-late April 2020 was between 1 and 1.5 reflecting ongoing steady progression or raising of the epidemic but at a reduced rate compared to the Western Cape province and the time of introduction. - Further easing of lockdown restrictions may be associated with increases in R in different provinces as contacts between people increase.
+- Nationally, the flight restrictions and school closures announced in mid-March 2020 followed by the national level 5 lockdown appears to have substantially reduced the national R, likely contributing to substantially slowing the progression of the epidemic. - During the current stage 4 lockdown, there was a slight initial increase in R with the R returning to around 1.5 indicating ongoing transmission. - In the Western Cape Province, the daily R remained at around 1.5 during the initial stage 5 lockdown.
+Towards the second half of the stage 5 lockdown and the current stage 4 lockdown, R increased above 1.5, returning to around 1.5 in recent weeks.
+In other provinces where estimation was possible (Gauteng, KwaZulu-Natal and Eastern Cape provinces), the R during the stage 4 lockdown has been between 1 and 1.5 reflecting ongoing steady progression or raising of the epidemic. - Further easing of lockdown restrictions may be associated with increases in R in different provinces as contacts between people increase.
 Public adherence to physical distancing measures can have an important impact in reducing virus transmission. - This analysis has important limitations.
 Changes in reporting cases and case definitions for testing may change over time, potentially affecting R estimation.
 While we attempted to adjust for changes in testing practice, residual bias may remain.
+The delay in testing and backlog in testing has increased considerably in recent weeks, making estimation for recent timepoints less reliable.
 Therefore, it is important to interpret these findings together with data on testing and other sources of data on transmission.
 In addition, caution should be exercised in interpreting comparisons between different timepoints and provinces as these could be affected by differential testing practices.